Fruit And Vegetables In Season In January In The UK

 • Pears

-It’s slim pickings for fruit, with not much in season in January.
-Better days are coming though, so hang on in there.
+As you can see, it’s slim pickings for fruit, with not much in season in January.
+More abundant days are coming, though, so hang on in there.
 In the meantime, I’ve got heaps of ideas on how to use up apples and pears so that you don’t get bored of them.

 • Beetroot